 The Committee on Resolutions shall consist of a Chairperson and one representative from each Affiliated Chapter.

-The Chair of the Committee on Resolutions is the
+The Chair of the Committee on Resolutions is the Immediate Past President .

-Past President immediately completing the Presidential offices.

 The Committee shall be responsible for drafting statements in resolution form which shall reflect the official policy of the Council and for reviewing resolutions submitted by Affiliated Chapters and from individual members of the Council.